pma/amqp/README.md

 #### Does the library support AMQP 1.0?

 No, it doesn't.
-This library supports only AMQP 0.9.1 and we have no plan to support 1.0 at this moment.
+This library supports only AMQP 0.9.1, and we have no plans to support 1.0 at this time.

 RabbitMQ 4 now officially supports AMQP 1.0 along with 0.9.1.
-You might get some good benefits from using the protocol.
+You might get some benefits from using this protocol.

 - https://www.rabbitmq.com/blog/2024/08/05/native-amqp
 - https://www.rabbitmq.com/blog/2024/08/21/amqp-benchmarks
 - https://www.rabbitmq.com/blog/2024/09/02/amqp-flow-control

-Since AMQP 1.0 protocol design is significantly different from 0.9.1, we also think it is a good idea to start from scratch instead of building on top of this library.
+Since the AMQP 1.0 protocol design is significantly different from 0.9.1, we also think it's a good idea to start from scratch instead of building on top of this library.

 #### Consumer stops receiving messages

-It usually happens when your code doesn't send an acknowledgement(ack, nack or reject) after receiving a message.
+It usually happens when your code doesn't send an acknowledgement (ack, nack, or reject) after receiving a message.

-If you use GenServer for your consumer, try storing the number of messages the server is currently processing to the GenServer state.
+If you use GenServer for your consumer, try storing the number of messages the server is currently processing in the GenServer state.

-If the number equals `prefetch_count`, those messages were left without acknowledgements and that's why the consumer has stopped receiving more messages.
+If the number equals `prefetch_count`, those messages were left without acknowledgements, which is why the consumer has stopped receiving more messages.

 Also, review the following points:

-- when an exception was raised how it would be handled
+- how exceptions are handled when they're raised
-- when :exit signal was thrown how it would be handled
+- how `:exit` signals are handled when they're thrown
-- when a message processing took long time what could happen
+- what could happen when message processing takes a long time

 Also, make sure that the consumer monitors the channel pid.
-When the channel is gone, you have to reopen it and subscribe to a new channel again.
+When the channel is gone, you have to reopen it and subscribe to the new channel again.

 #### The version compatibility